rgrace/viz/README.md

 3. Looker's Customer Support team does not troubleshoot *any* issues that pertain to custom visualizations.
 Custom visualizations are a community supported effort.
 Please use issues for tracking and closing out bugs, and visit https://discourse.looker.com for how-to articles, conversations, and tips regarding custom visualizations.

 ####Getting Started:
 Looker versions 3.14.xx and later ship with a directory intended to hold scripts for custom visualizations and other extensions.
 It is located on the machine hosting looker: ```~/looker/plugins/visualizations```.
 This is where you'll find our heatmap example to get you started.
+You will need to read and edit the heatmap example file to use it.

 Once a custom visualiation script is saved in the above-mentioned directory, you can use it in the explore section or a dashboard by selecting it within the visualiation editor in list of additional visualiations (the ellipsis).